pavlobcn/news-portal/Task.md

 - Group by website
 - Newer on top, oldest on bottom

+7. Push changes to "main" branch using https: user in github_user variable, PAT in github_pat variable.

 # Rules:

 - Do not save any temporary files in a current folder unless explicitly asked.
 - Save files in Unicode always.
+- remote URL for a repo is https://github.com/pavlobcn/news-portal.git.

 # Sources (RSS feed):